Southside Johnny and the Asbury Jukes: History

-Early years
+1970s

 Southside Johnny and Steven Van Zandt, the two prime movers behind the formation of the Jukes, began playing together in various bands during the early 1970s.
 These bands, initially based out of The Upstage Club at 702 Cookman Avenue in Asbury Park, New Jersey, were usually short lived and often included Bruce Springsteen and various future members of The E Street Band.
-Amongst the earliest of these bands was Funky Dusty & The Soul Broom, a short-lived 1970 band which also featured Garry Tallent and Bobby Williams (drums).
+Funky Dusty & The Soul Broom, a short-lived 1970 band including Garry Tallent and Bobby Williams (drums), was among the first of these bands.
 The same quartet also acted as backing band for a local folksinger Jeannie Clark.
-At the time Van Zandt was also a member of Steel Mill while Southside had just left one of his formative bands, Maelstrom.
-Next came Steve Van Zandt & Friends, a January 1971 band that also included Springsteen, Tallent, Williams, and Danny Federici.
-By February 1971 Van Zandt and Southside, together with Tallent and David Sancious, were playing as Steve Van Zandt & The Big Bad Bobby Williams Band.
+Van Zandt was also a member of Steel Mill at the time, and Southside had just left one of his formative bands, Maelstrom.
+Following this, Steve Van Zandt & Friends was formed in January 1971, including Springsteen, Tallent, Williams, and Danny Federici.

+By February 1971, Van Zandt and Southside, together with Tallent and David Sancious, were playing as Steve Van Zandt & The Big Bad Bobby Williams Band.
 In March 1971, Van Zandt and Southside also featured in a short-lived Springsteen band, The Friendly Enemies.
 The highlight of their brief existence was opening for The Allman Brothers.
 Other members of this band included Tallent, Sancious, Williams, and Vini Lopez.
 In April 1971, Van Zandt and Southside also began co-leading The Sundance Blues Band, a group whose line-up would also feature Springsteen, Lopez, Tallent, and Sancious.
 In May 1971, Springsteen also recruited all the members of The Sundance Blues Band to play in his very short-lived band, Dr. Zoom & The Sonic Boom.
 Among the many musicians to play with this group was Kevin Kavanaugh, a future Juke.
-Kavanagh grew up in Middletown, New Jersey and was a childhood friend of Van Zandt.
+Kavanaugh grew up in Middletown, New Jersey and was a childhood friend of Van Zandt.
 They had also played together in a band called The Shadows.

-From July 1971, Van Zandt, Lopez, Tallent, and Sancious also began backing Springsteen as The Bruce Springsteen Band and they would eventually evolve into The E Street Band.
+Beginning in July 1971, Van Zandt, Lopez, Tallent, and Sancious also began backing Springsteen as The Bruce Springsteen Band and they would eventually evolve into The E Street Band.
 Southside Johnny would also occasionally play with this band.
 1972 would prove to be another active year for Van Zandt and Southside Johnny.
 As well as playing with The Sundance Blues Band, backing Springsteen, and performing as a duo, Southside Johnny & The Kid, together with Kavanaugh, they also played in bands such as Albee & The Hired Hands and the Bank Street Blues Band.